RechieKho/piko-piko/README.md

 ## Hello world in Piko-piko

-First, clone the project if you haven't do it [as stated in 'Build the source' section](## Build the source).
+First, clone the project if you haven't do it [as stated in 'Build the source' section](#build-from-source).

 Then, enter the world of Piko-piko.
 ```sh
 $ make
 ```

-At this point, you'll see 'Welcome to piko-piko!' printed on the screen proceeds with `>`.
+At this point, you'll see "Welcome to piko-piko!" printed on the screen proceeds with `>`.
 Welcome to Piko-piko!

-Then, type this command to print 'Hello world!'.
+Then, type this command to print "Hello world!".
 ```sh
 > say n 'Hello world!'
 ```

-Yay, your first 'Hello world!' in Piko-piko!
+Yay, your first "Hello world!" in Piko-piko!

-Let's spice things up by making our 'Hello world!' colorful (in cyan)!
+Let's spice things up by making our "Hello world!" colorful!
 ```sh
 > say Cn 'Hello world!'
 ```

-It is time to take a rest and say goodbye to Piko-piko since we have printed 'Hello world!'.
+It is time to take a rest and say goodbye to Piko-piko since we have printed "Hello world!".
 ```sh
 > bye
 ```